How to Troubleshoot the 502 Bad Gateway Error in WordPress

 WP Plugins

-1. Deactivate all the plugins on your website by selecting them and choosing the “Deactivate” option from the “Bulk Actions” dropdown menu.
-Alternatively, you can deactivate them one by one.
+1. You can deactivate all the plugins on your website by selecting them and choosing the “Deactivate” option from the “Bulk Actions” dropdown menu, or you can deactivate them one by one.

 WP Plugins Deactivate